-CBD Frequently Asked Questions
+Frequently Asked Questions

 While there is an abundance of articles about CBD and its various attributes and benefits, we noticed that most of our reads have some basic questions, that could probably be answered quickly and give a prompt understanding of the most interesting issues about CBD oil and its related products.
 So, we have decided to gather for you the most frequently asked questions about CBD.

-Hemp is the plant from which CBD is taken of.
-Nevertheless, Hemp oil is produced from the seeds of the Hemp plant, which does not contain CBD at all.
+Hemp oil is produced from the seeds of the Hemp plant, which does not contain CBD at all.
 Hemp oil is equivalent to other common oils, such as olive oil or other vegetable-derived oils.

 As long as the product you buy has zero THC you will not get high.
 The only component that generated the “high” effect is THC.
 We have prepared a great article for you about the side effects and safety of CBD.